yuvlian/sr-proto/README.md

 # sr-proto
-protobufs, cmdid. version=3.1.5x
+protobufs, cmdid. version=3.3

 used for https://github.com/yuvlian/stalel

 NOTE: You will need protoc to compile this.

 ## credits
-- amizing25: protos
+- naruse: protos